 You also learned or reinforced a great deal of statistical and economics concepts.
 Economics has a toolkit that gets used over and over again-look for similar concepts in future models and courses.
 Try to spot the patterns and repeated logic.
 Although it may not be explicitly stated, getting you to think like an economist is a fundamental goal of almost every Econ course.
-Reference was made several times to the analytical solution.
-This was not shown because the math is somewhat advanced.
-To see it, download the PooledTesting.xlsx file from tiny.cc/busanalyticsexceland go to the Analytical sheet.

 One methodology issue that is easy to forget, but crucial, is that we made many simplifying assumptions in our implementation of the data generation process.
-There may be other factors at play in the spread of covid or how tests actually work that affect the efficacy of pooling.
-Spatial connection was mentioned as something that would violate the independence assumed in our implementation.
-Another complication is that, "A positive specimen can only get diluted so much before the coronavirus becomes undetectable.
+There may be other factors at play in the spread of covid-19 or how tests actually work that affect the efficacy of pooling.
+For example, Wu (2020) says that, "A positive specimen can only get diluted so much before the coronavirus becomes undetectable.
 That means pooling will miss some people who harbor very low amounts of the virus."
-Wu (2020)

 Our results apply to an imaginary, perfect world, not the real world.
 We need to be careful in moving from theory to reality.
 This requires both art and science.